GomaGames/HaxePunk-Move-Shape-Gamepad/README.md

 This is best for orthogonal `x` **or** `y` movement, like moving an Entity along a constrained `x` or `y` axis, as if it's on a rail.
 Moving Diagonally (as this demo shows) will result in faster diagonal movement.

+If you want even `x` **and** `y` angular movement, like a top down adventure game or a free moving space shooter (Geometry Wars style) then see this Proof of concept instead [HaxePunk-Analog-Gamepad-Polar-Coordinate-Movement](https://github.com/GomaGames/HaxePunk-Analog-Gamepad-Polar-Coordinate-Movement)

 This demo autodetects your connected usb gamepad.
 If it's not found, reconnect it and restart this demo.
 This assumes a usb XBOX style gamepad, though other input configurations can be used, check the docs for: